 Bitcoin price remained on edge on Tuesday as the recent consolidation continued.
-It has formed a risky chart pattern on the daily chart, pointing to an eventual retreat as Scott Ritter and other top analysts predicted that Donald Trump would eventually launch an attack on Iran.
-BTC price was trading at $68,000, down sharply from the all-time high of $126,300.
+It has formed a risky chart pattern on the daily chart, indicating an eventual retreat, as Scott Ritter and other leading analysts predicted that Donald Trump would launch an attack on Iran.
+BTC price was trading at $68,000, down sharply from last year’s all-time high of $126,300.

 Scott Ritter and Other Top Analysts Predict Trump Iran Attack